thecjharries/dso-dojo-2022-11/README.md

 * you need to understand [the Docker flags](https://docs.localstack.cloud/localstack/configuration/#docker)
 * because you'll probably need to add [this important Podman flag](https://github.com/containers/podman/issues/14284#issuecomment-1130113553).

 I gave up and installed Docker on Arch because I spent three hours pulling out my hair.
+[This issue is the root cause](https://github.com/containers/podman/issues/4900) and seems to have been erroneously closed (or they don't have good regression testing).
+I did all sorts of things and just couldn't get it to work because of VirtualBox USB `/dev`ices.